erik-helleren/growing-SEs/src/teaching/2_core_skills.md

 Take time to think yourself when working with your student.
 If your student seems stuck, and you aren't sure where to go next or what to try, say so and then think about it before running off on the first thought that comes to mind.

-## The power of thought
+## Process over result

+Do not focus on the result, but instead the process that lead your student to that result.
+Correct code can happen by accident, especially for small scope changes in Jr engineers.

-The goal is to instill behaviors and methods that allow the jr engineer to answer their own questions, develop their own code, deploy their own software, and know when and where to go to the team with ideas, concerns, and opportunities.
+The goal of your teaching should be to instill a rigorous thought process that allow your student to be independent.
+They should be able to: ask the right questions, identify their assumptions, answer their own questions thru research, develop their own code, deploy their own software, design systems, and know when to go to the team with ideas, concerns, or opportunities.
+Of course, that takes years

 ## You are human

 You are human too.
-You are going to make mistakes, miss opportunities to help your student learn, provide poorly worded feedback, and provide bad advice to name but a few.
+You are going to make mistakes, miss opportunities to help your student learn, provide poorly worded feedback, and provide bad advice.
 Be honest with yourself and your student.
-Tell them when you did something wrong and use it as a learning opportunity for both of you.
+If you notice you did something sub-optimal, have a discussion about what happened and how it could have been done better.
+Your candor will build trust and respect in while preparing your student to be a better teacher.

+First, by discussing *what* you could have handled it better, you reveal you are not some sage with universal knowledge.
+Profession teachers all this [the sage on the stage](https://tophat.com/glossary/s/sage-on-the-stage/) model, or the teacher centered model.
+It is defined as a 1 way communication model where the teacher knows all, and the students must absorb all.
+This is not how engineering works.
+By being forthright with your student, they see there is no "one right answer" for how to write code, design software, or architect systems.
+This can develop an important skill I call push back, where a Jr engineer will respectfully question the ideas presented by a more Sr engineer or management.
+By focusing on what could have been done better, you draw attention to the idea of process over result.
+Especially when the end result of your pairing was a merge ready PR, or a resolved production issue.

+Second, by discussing *how* you could have handled the situation better, you improve everyone's ability to teach.
+Teaching is a skill, just as engineering is.
+And your best teaching teacher is your engineering student.
+Sometimes they teach passively, other times, they actively help us grow our teaching skill.
+Passive teaching on their part manifests by confusion, misunderstanding, and failing to meet expectations.
+This is almost always signal of something.
+It could have been the method you used wasn't ideal for the material or their learning style or your technique was just lacking.
+It could also have been situational or personal issues that your student was distracted by that impacted the situation.
+You will never know if you don't discuss.
+Active teaching often presents itself as push back on your suggestions and candid feedback about your teaching style or method.

 At the end of the day, give yourself permission to mess up on all things except one: Caring about your student.
-Everything else is forgivable.
+Everything else is just part of your learning process as a teacher.
+Your openness and candor with your engineering student can only help you both grow.